fIux-dev/froyo/README.md

 restricted to logged-in users and cannot be viewed in a guest session.
 In addition, bookmarks can only be imported when logged in.

+It is advisable to keep browsing of AO3 through the browser to a minimum while using the application.
+This is because rate limiting is shared across all your connections.
+If you are being rate limited in the application, you will also see a "Retry later" message when trying to access AO3 in the browser.

 ### Settings

 <img src="https://user-images.githubusercontent.com/96564770/147402186-7a79905a-74cc-4d03-870a-56aa44ff2059.png" alt="screenshot" width="600">